anuragsarkar/UbuntuCommands/README.md

 $ sudo apt-get install php libapache2-mod-php

-# Create a file with name of info and save it.
+**Note**:Create a file with name of info and save it.
 Then open it using localhost/info.php.
 You can check php version there

 $ sudo nano /var/www/html/info.php

 # Restart apache server